liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/slider.md

 layout: "guide"
 order: 3
 ---

+<div class="page-description">The Slider control allows user to select and entry data from among a linear range of values.</div>

 ### Usage

 Sliders are used when you want the user to select a value from a predetermined range of values.
 A typical usage is selecting the contrast color value for an image.